aritchie/estimotes-xplat/readme.md

 4. How many regions can I monitor/range at one time?
 * On android, I don't believe their is a limitation.
 On iOS, the maximum is 20.
 This library does not protect against errors around this maximum

-5. Estimote.iOS.Binding doesn't compile
-* Don't worry about it.
-It is a test binding at the moment and isn't actively used.